betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 - Crank the D, keeping an eye on motor temps
 - Motor temps high and still have propwash?
 Back off on P and try working D up again

-Scenario 2: Behaviour on stick return
+Scenario 2: Behavior on stick return

 - Play with sliders
 - Transition slider specifically introduces some deceleration on stick return so that stops are not as abrupt.